godofgeeks23/boilerplate-express-mongo-jest/README.md

 # Express Mongo Jest boilerplate

-Boilerplate code for an Express server with MongoDB and Jest for testing.
+Boilerplate code for an Express server with MongoDB and Jest setup for testing.

 ## Getting started